toshke/aws-workshop-route53/step2/README.md

 Instance ID should apppear in the list of the Query logging CloudWatch streams you saw in step1.

-Jump to [CloudWatch console], navigate to "Logs / Log groups", and filter for "/aws/route53/meetup"
+Jump to [CloudWatch console](https://ap-southeast-2.console.aws.amazon.com/cloudwatch/home?region=ap-southeast-2#home), navigate to "Logs / Log groups", and filter for "/aws/route53/meetup"

 Once you are presented with the list of the VPC Query logging log streams, search for your instance id using filter text box - you can inspect the log entries for your instance.